aimukhin/debs/README.md

 Arrange your web server to run the program as a WSGI application.
 Put the database file wherever you like, only make sure the database file and its parent directory are writable by the user from whom the web server is running.
-In the Python source set the path to the database file.
-You might also wish to modify thousand and decimal separators to match your locale.
+Pass the database file location to the program in the `DB` environment variable.

 ## Screenshots
 ### The list of accounts: